Story At-A-Glance

-The Bank of America has loaded the Inland Empire Center for Entrepreneurship (IECE) at Cal State San Bernardino with $200K grant to help underserved Black, indigenous and people of color (BIPOC) businesses in the Inland Empire.
+The Bank of America has loaded the Inland Empire Center for Entrepreneurship (IECE) at Cal State San Bernardino with a $200K grant to help underserved Black, indigenous, and people of color (BIPOC) businesses in the Inland Empire.

 The Grant to Help 250 Businesses

-The grant is intended to help approximately 250 business owners — a majority of which are owned by Black, indigenous and people of color.
+The grant is intended to help approximately 250 business owners — most of whom are owned by Black, indigenous, and people of color.
 CSUSB’s IECE estimates that it will help these 250 business owners to create or sustain about 650 jobs and create an economic impact of nearly $4 million.

 “As the nation’s leading small business bank, we know firsthand the challenges that entrepreneurs have faced the past two years, especially minority-run businesses disproportionately impacted by the pandemic,” said Bansree Parikh, president of Bank of America Inland Empire and business banking market executive.
 “We have the opportunity, thanks to programs like those offered by the IECE, to help hundreds of local companies build resiliency and experience an equitable recovery.
 We’re excited to work with the IECE in these efforts.”